 - Schools are required to provide a Tech Prep program that accepts students with disabilities.
 This provision is made because Tech Prep and career and technical programs are two distinct programs, and not all career and technical classes are part of a Tech Prep program.
 So this provision assures that students with disabilities will be admitted to all classes in both programs.

 - Schools are required to hold career and technical programs accountable for student success and progress by establishing performance indicators for programs.
 All career and technical programs must report on whether students, including students with disabilities, reach yearly goals related to the academic and technical skills.
-Reporting of this information is required by both the No Child Left Behind Act and the Perkins Act.
+Reporting of this information is required by the Perkins Act.
 The assessment data flows from the local school, through state departments of education, to the U.S. Department of Education.

-Typically career exploratory classes are offered during the middle school years as training experiences designed to assist students in making career decisions.
+Typically, career exploratory classes are offered during the middle school years as training experiences designed to assist students in making career decisions.
 Students sample occupations by rotating though several classes, usually during seventh and/or eight grade, in order to determine their suitability or preference for a particular job.
-At the end of the exploratory classes, students may elect to take classes at the high school level in one of the seven major occupational areas listed below, defined by the Association of Career and Technical Education (ACTE), a professional organization of teachers in career and technical programs.
+At the end of the exploratory classes, students may elect to take classes at the high school level in one of the seven major occupational areas listed below, defined by the Association of Career and Technical Education (ACTE), a professional organization of teachers in CTE programs.

 - Agriculture (careers related to food and fiber production and agribusiness)